ayahajjeh/fuzzing-with-afl/README.md

 # Fuzzing with AFL
-This was my Project 3 for CS 69.17 Software Security class at Dartmouth College.
+`This was my Project 3 for CS69.17 Software Security class at Dartmouth College.`